Metaliteracy: In education

-Additionally, metaliteracy can be used to reduce digital divide.
+Additionally, metaliteracy can be used to reduce digital divide and support lifelong learning.
 In an empirical study concerning the connection of older adults to iPad technology, their metaliteracy skills were examined.
 Metaliteracy was measured before and after using the iPad.
 The study showed that the participants were able to improve their metaliteracy skills including their knowledge and self-reflection.
+Research also highlights the importance of metaliteracy for promoting digital literacy among older adults.
+By framing technology usage around critical thinking, collaboration, and self-reflection, older adults have been able to build confidence with digital devices and social media.
+This has been shown to support social inclusion, reduce feelings of isolation, and empower older adults to become more active participants in online communities.

 Importance for understanding political media

 Metaliteracy has been cited as being an effective tool to fight false or misleading content presented as news, especially in the context of the 2016 United States presidential election.

 In Does Media Literacy Help Identification of Fake News?
 Information Literacy Helps, but Other Literacies Don't, metaliteracy is mentioned as a solution for a need of a comprehensive framework regarding the better handling of fake news, although they still see a need for more comprehensive measures.